 The Consequences Are Severe

 These symptoms may not seem to be a big problem, but the consequences of dehydration can be severe.
 Every single cell in your body requires water to function.
 According to a study published in the Journal of Biological Chemistry, water makes up about 73% of the human heart and brain.
 Unsurprisingly, heart problems are one of the most common and dangerous issues associated with eating disorders.
-A heart starved for fuel has to work much harder to supply the body with blood, and dehydration exacerbates this problem greatly.
+A heart starved for fuel must work much harder to supply the body with blood, and dehydration exacerbates this problem.
 Without water, the body can’t regulate its temperature, which puts even greater stress on the heart.
 Furthermore, the electrolyte imbalances caused by dehydration can cause an irregular heartbeat, leading to failure.
-Meanwhile, that same electrolyte imbalance can cause seizures in the brain as a result of severe dehydration, and even mild to moderate cases can cause confusion and lethargy.
+Meanwhile, that same electrolyte imbalance can cause seizures in the brain due to severe dehydration, and even mild to moderate cases can cause confusion and lethargy.

 Finding the Sweet Spot

 The easy answer is to drink more water.
 However, for those suffering from eating disorders, it can be a little trickier than that.
-It’s not uncommon for these folks to over-hydrate in an effort to curb hunger and restrict food intake.
+It’s not uncommon for these folks to over-hydrate to curb hunger and restrict food intake.
 This can lead to the same electrolyte imbalances as dehydration, not to mention water intoxication.
 Adults, therefore, should shoot for about 6-8 cups of water a day.
-If you’re working out, you should drink about a half cup for each 15 minutes spent exercising.
-Beyond that, eating a balanced diet with plenty of fruits and vegetables will help ensure that you’re getting enough water, as well as plenty of electrolytes for your body to function properly.
+If you’re working out, you should drink an additional 4 fluid ounces (or a half cup) of water for every 15 minutes spent exercising.
+Beyond that, eating a balanced diet with plenty of fruits and vegetables will help ensure that you’re getting enough water and electrolytes for your body to function properly.
 You should also avoid or limit drinks with caffeine or alcohol, as these substances are diuretics.

 Ocean Recovery Is Here to Help

-This post means to inform you of the risks associated with dehydration, as well as give you an idea of the guidelines to properly hydrate.
+This post means to inform you of the risks associated with dehydration and give you an idea of the guidelines to hydrate properly.
 It is not, however, a substitute for medical professionals.
 If you or someone you care about is suffering from an eating disorder, please seek medical attention as soon as possible.
-We at Ocean Recovery would love to be a part of your journey to wellness, but if you don’t choose us, please choose someone.
-We just want everyone to be living their happiest, healthiest lives.
+We at Ocean Recovery would love to be a part of your journey to wellness.
+Reach out to us today to discuss your options and get the help you need.